ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/data-formats/json/schema.md

 The above examples use the JSON* family of functions.
 These utilize a full JSON parser based on [simdjson](https://github.com/simdjson/simdjson), that is rigorous in its parsing and will distinguish between the same field nested at different levels.
 These functions are able to deal with JSON that is syntactically correct but not well-formatted, e.g. double spaces between keys.

 A faster and more strict set of functions are available.
-These simpleJSON* functions offer potentially superior performance, primarily by making strict assumptions as to the structure and format of the JSON.
+These `simpleJSON*` functions offer potentially superior performance, primarily by making strict assumptions as to the structure and format of the JSON.
 Specifically:

 * Field names must be constants
-* Consistent encoding of field names e.g. simpleJSONHas('{"abc":"def"}', 'abc') = 1, but visitParamHas('{"\\u0061\\u0062\\u0063":"def"}', 'abc') = 0
+* Consistent encoding of field names e.g. `simpleJSONHas('{"abc":"def"}', 'abc') = 1`, but `visitParamHas('{"\\u0061\\u0062\\u0063":"def"}', 'abc') = 0`
 * The field names are unique across all nested structures.
-No differentiation is made between nesting levels, and matching is indiscriminate.
+No differentiation is made between nesting levels and matching is indiscriminate.
 In the event of multiple matching fields, the first occurrence is used.
 * No special characters outside of string literals.
 This includes spaces.
 The following is invalid and will not parse.

     ```json